 18. Avoid giving overburden to employees:

-Majority of the people quit their job as they are demanded to take up the work of two or more people by the management.
-You need to be vigilant to not handling the employees more work than what they can cope with.
+The majority of the people quit their job as they are demanded to take up the work of two or more people by the management.
+You need to be vigilant in not handling the employees more work than what they can cope with.
 If there is a situation of excessive pending work that needs to be completed, you can outsource employees to complete the same.

 19. Practice flexibility: